 Faculty — up to 4 members

 There will be one officer, the Chair of the FSAC, appointed by the VP of Student and Campus Life.
-The Chair of the FSAC shall work with the Senior Associate Dean of OFSIL to organize the agendas for the FSAC and schedule FSAC meetings.
+The Chair of the FSAC shall work with the Director of OSFL to organize the agendas for the FSAC and schedule FSAC meetings.
 The Chair of the FSAC will manage the communication of the business of the FSAC to the membership.
 The Chair will also meet as appropriate with specific individuals as needed and also various undergraduate and graduate Greek groups, councils, and Boards as appropriate in support of the Cornell Greek community.

 Nominations for membership may be submitted by current FSAC members and university administrators to the VP of SCL for consideration.
 Nominees will be reviewed by the VP of SCL and the Steering Committee.
 The final decision on new members is the sole decision of the VP of SCL.